Multi-Model Runners

 )

-can be an arbitrary string; ExaDeploy will try to place sessions with the same affinity key on to the same machine.max_placement_group_count
+- placement_group_affinity_keycan be an arbitrary string; ExaDeploy will try to place sessions with the same affinity key on to the same machine.

 An example of session creation for multi-model runners is seen below: